firegloves/MemPOI/README.md

 - [Numeric data types](#numeric-cell-styles)
 - Postgres UUID data type

+### MemPOI survey

+In order to better trace MemPOI usages and decide the next features, I created a [survey](https://lucorset.typeform.com/to/bDIRbY).
+No subscription is required.

 ### Basic usage

 All you need is to instantiate a MemPOI passing it the List of your exporting queries.
 MemPOI will do all the stuff for you generating a .xlsx file containing resulting data.